RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 In other words, there's nothing that you have to do.
 When you insert a link to an equation, Obsidian generates a block ID for it.
 And then, this plugin automatically adjusts the equation numbers to it.

+### Math preview in blockquotes & callouts

+Obsidian doesn't render MathJax equations in blockquotes or callouts.
+So this plugin get this job done and makes your math note taking much more seemless.

 ### MathLinks Integration